pip-services/pip-services-docs/content/en/python/tutorials/_index.md

 ### [Microservice Dockerization](microservice_dockerization)

 Running microservices in Docker containers has become one of the most popular ways of deploying a system.
-Based on this, this tutorial explains how to create and run a dockerized microservice in five easy-to-follow steps.
+Based on this, this tutorial explains how to create and run a dockerized microservice in five well-defined steps.